Admissions

 Special consideration for direct admission into the FPU D.P.T. program is offered for undergraduates in three pathways:

 - Freshman P.T.
-Direct Admit: High School Seniors who meet specific requirements (see below) are guaranteed entrance into the FPU D.P.T. program upon satisfactory completion (see below) of the requirements for entrance into the D.P.T. program.
+Direct Entry: High School Seniors who meet specific requirements (see below) are guaranteed entrance into the FPU D.P.T. program upon satisfactory completion (see below) of the requirements for entrance into the D.P.T. program.

 - Preferential FPU Application review for the current student into the FPU D.P.T. program: Students who have completed or will complete a bachelor’s degree before the start of the next D.P.T. class at Franklin Pierce University will be given preferential status in the application (see below)

 Entrance into the D.P.T.
-Direct Admit Program
+Direct Entry Program

 - Minimum cumulative grade point average (CGPA), in academic courses only, of a 3.0 on a 4.0 scale (84/100)